Deutsche Welle: Censorship

+Venezuela

 On 10 April 2019, DW announced that Venezuela's state telecoms regulator Conatel had halted its Spanish-language channel.
 By 15 April, the broadcasting service was restored.

+Russia

 In 2019, the Russian Ministry of Foreign Affairs accused DW of calling on Russians to take part in recent anti-government protests and threatened it would take action against the outlet under domestic law if it made such calls again.
 Shortly after, Russia's parliament accused DW of breaking election legislation and asked the foreign ministry to consider revoking the German broadcaster's right to work in the country.
 By November, Russian Foreign Minister Sergei Lavrov declared he did not support banning foreign media outlets.

 On 3 February 2022, in retaliation to Germany's broadcasting regulator's decision to ban the transmission of the Russian state-run RT Deutsch channel over a lack of a broadcasting license, the Russian foreign ministry said that it would shut down DW's Moscow bureau, strip all DW staff of their accreditation and terminate broadcasting of DW in Russia.
-It also stated that it would begin the procedure of designating DW as a "foreign agent".

 The Moscow office of Deutsche Welle was informed that it would be shut at 9:00 on Friday, 4 February 2022.
 DW made plans to relocate Moscow operations to the Latvian capital, Riga.
+On 28 March, the Russian Ministry of Justice designated DW as a "foreign agent".

+In December 2025, DW was added to Russia's list of undesirable organizations.
+Shortly after, DW launched a new Russian-language TikTok channel as a response.

+Belarus

 In March 2022, a Belarusian court recognized the Telegram channel "DW Belarus" and the Deutsche Welle logo as extremist materials.
 In April 2024, the Ministry of Internal Affairs of the Republic of Belarus labeled DW Belarus as an extremist group.

+Turkey

 On 30 June 2022, DW was banned in Turkey upon the request of Radio and Television Supreme Council (RTÜK).
 RTÜK ordered DW in February 2022 to pay the license fee or to terminate their service in Turkey.

+Iran

 In October 2022, Iran sanctioned DW Farsi for coverage of 2022 Iranian protests.
-Iran's Foreign Ministry announced the sanctions in a statement, accusing those listed of "supporting terrorism."
+Iran's Foreign Ministry announced the sanctions in a statement, accusing those listed of "supporting terrorism".